xiangyuT/raylight/README.md

   export NCCL_SHM_DISABLE=1
   ```
 - **Windows** is in partial testing, switch to `dev` branch to test it.
 And scroll down below for more information
-- The tested model is the WanModel variant.
-The next model to be supported will be determined by usage popularity (Flux, Qwen, Hunyuan).
-- Non-DiT models are not supported.
+- Non-DiT models are not supported (SDXL, SD1.5).
 - Example WF just open from your comfyui menu and browse templates
+- **GPU Topology** is very important, not all PCIe in your motherboard is equal.

 ## Operation